Granting Alfred Permissions on Your Mac

 macOS Integration

-Apple have made a number of changes to the granularity of permissions in macOS 10.14 Mojave, so you'll need to take a few seconds to give Alfred necessary permissions.
+Apple have made a number of changes to the granularity of permissions since macOS 10.14, so you'll need to take a few seconds to give Alfred necessary permissions.

 These permissions are needed for various features, such as snippet expansion, simulating key events (e.g. in workflows and the clipboard), searching for Contacts and Bookmarks, and to run scripts.